Liberty Mutual Foundation Inc

 Overview

-Founded in 2003, Liberty Mutual Foundation has awarded more than $400 million in grants to approximately 1,300 nonprofit organizations.
+Founded in 2003, Liberty Mutual Foundation has awarded more than $400 million in grants to approximately 1,300 nonprofit organisations.
 In 2023, the Foundation distributed $52.2 million through 724 grants.
-The Foundation's mission centers on helping "people feel secure" by supporting organizations that empower individuals struggling to thrive amid challenging situations.
-Under founding president Melissa MacDonnell's 25-year leadership (retiring October 2025), Liberty Mutual and its employees contributed nearly $1 billion to more than 8,700 nonprofit organizations.
+The Foundation's mission centres on helping "people feel secure" by supporting organisations that empower individuals struggling to thrive amid challenging situations.
+Under founding president Melissa MacDonnell's 25-year leadership (retired October 2025), Liberty Mutual and its employees contributed nearly $1 billion to more than 8,700 nonprofit organisations.
 The Foundation operates through a strategic grantmaking framework focusing on advancing security and building resilience for people and communities, with particular emphasis on serving low-income youth and young adults.
-In 2024, the Foundation launched its innovative Impact Driven Collaboration (IDC) program, representing an evolution toward multi-organization partnerships to maximize community impact.
+In 2024, the Foundation launched its innovative Impact Driven Collaboration (IDC) programme, representing an evolution toward multi-organisation partnerships to maximise community impact.

 Funding Priorities